Best Smart Thermostat 2026: The Complete Buyer’s Guide

 Best for: People who prefer traditional thermostat feel

-Old and new are united in the Sensi Touch 2.
-The touchscreen is not unfamiliar, as a conventional programmable thermostat.
+The Sensi Touch 2 unites old and new.
+The Sensi Touch 2 is one the best smart thermostat that the touchscreen is not unfamiliar, as a conventional programmable thermostat.
 However, on the inside, it has all the smart functions, application control, and a voice assistant.

 Emerson had constructed this with HVAC professionals in mind and it reflects.
 The set-up application is good.
 The wiring labels are clear.
 And it is compatible with more systems than the majority of competitors.